By definition, the "black box" remains one of the most functional means of data collection ever.

 The information gathered could help future society not to make the same mistakes by finding out what actually happened to our planet.

-"The purpose of the device is to provide an unbiased account of the events leading up to the planet's demise, take responsibility for future generations and inspire urgent action," say the producers of Earth's Black Box.
+“The purpose of the device is to provide an impartial account of the events leading to the planet's demise, take responsibility for future generations, and inspire urgent action,” say the makers of Earth's Black Box.

 The Svalbard Global Seed Vault (precisely Doomsday Evaluation) is a fortress that contains all the seeds of the world, designed in case the environmental situation should become dramatic.
 Its help, along with information gleaned from the Earth's black box, could revive the fortunes of future generations.